DUI Cases in Brooksville, FL

 Remember that you only have ten (10) days after your arrest to file a request for a formal review hearing with the Florida Department of Highway Safety and Motor Vehicles.

-If you fail to do you, your driver’s license will be automatically suspended for a period of six (6) months for a breath test reading over the legal limit of 0.08 or for a period of one year for an alleged refusal to submit to chemical testing.
+If you fail to do you, your driver’s license will be automatically suspended for six (6) months for a breath test reading over the legal limit of 0.08 or a period of one year for an alleged refusal to submit to chemical testing.

 Demanding the formal review hearing is the ONLY way to contest that suspension.
 If you don’t demand the formal review hearing, the suspension will remain on your driving record for the next 75 years.

-If you took the breath test and blew over the legal limit, then a 30-day hard suspension will result, meaning that you can not drive for any reason for 30 days.
-If you allegedly refused to take the breath test, then your hard suspension will be for 90 days for a first offense.
+If you took the breath test and blew over the legal limit, a 30-day hard suspension will result, meaning you can not drive for any reason for 30 days.
+If you allegedly refused to take the breath test, your hard suspension will be 90 days for a first offense.

 The only way to avoid this suspension is to fight and win your Formal Review Hearing with the DMV.

-For a first DUI arrest, the driver also has the option of avoiding the 30 or 90-day hard suspension completely, but only if the driver waives any right to a review hearing to contest the administrative suspension.
+For a first DUI arrest, the driver can also avoid the 30- or 90-day hard suspension completely, but only if the driver waives any right to a review hearing to contest the administrative suspension.

-To exercise the option the driver must appear in person at the Bureau of Administrative Review with proof of enrollment in DUI school within 10 days of the arrest.
+To exercise the option, the driver must appear in person at the Bureau of Administrative Review with proof of enrollment in DUI school within ten (10) days of the arrest.

 Hiring an Attorney to Fight a DUI in Brooksville, FL

 Hiring an attorney early in the process allows you to fight the administrative suspension of your driver’s license.
-At the formal review hearing, your attorney can subpoena any of the law enforcement officers that were involved in your arrest to provide testimony under oath that is recorded.
+At the formal review hearing, your attorney can subpoena any of the law enforcement officers involved in your arrest to provide recorded testimony under oath.

 Call 813-250-0500.